Coherence of statistics 2023 to 2024

 Statistical coherence is about bringing together outputs on the same topic to better explain the part of the world they describe.
-This can be across the four nations of the UK where policy making has been devolved (such as in housing or health) or where multiple producers are publishing statistics on the same topic (such as income and earnings).
-Access to coherent evidence from across the UK supports decision-makers at all levels and supports evidenced-based policy making, learning from what works in different parts of the country.
+This can be across the four countries of the UK where policy making has been devolved (such as in housing or health) or where multiple producers are publishing statistics on the same topic (such as income and earnings).

 Across the Government Statistical Service (GSS), analysts are working together to improve the coherence of our statistics.
 There is a wide range of data sources and a vast amount of analysis being produced across government and the four UK nations.
 We must challenge ourselves not to simply publish a set of numbers but to explain how our data sources: